 I also like to bring a brush, tick comb, and nail clippers just in case.

-You can bet i'll be outfitting Breton with our Scout bandana so he can camp in style.
-If you go camping with your pup this summer and have some tips to add, i'd love to hear them!
+If you go camping with your pup this summer and have some tips to add, we'd love to hear them!

 Kelsie + Breton